Otezla

 Hypersensitivity: Cases of swelling (angioedema) and anaphylaxis have been reported.
 Do not use this medicine in patients with known hypersensitivity to apremilast or any of the inactive ingredients:

-The cost of prescription drugs varies depending on your insurance plan and which pharmacy you use.
-Refer to our price guide page for more information about the cost of Otezla.
+The cost of prescription drugs varies depending on your insurance plan, if you have insurance, and which pharmacy you use.
+For more information of cost see “How much does Otezla cost?” which covers prices with or without insurance.

 Before taking this medicine